highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ## Configure `inlineImages`

-We use a package called [rrweb](https://www.rrweb.io/) to record web sessions. rrweb enables inlining images into session replay to improve performance; however, the inlined images can cause CORS issues in some situations.
+We use a package called [rrweb](https://www.rrweb.io/) to record web sessions. rrweb supports inlining images into sessions to improve replay accuracy, so that images that are only available from your local network can be saved; however, the inlined images can cause CORS issues in some situations.

-We currently default `inlineImages` to `true`.
+We currently default `inlineImages` to `true` on `localhost`.
 Explicitly set `inlineImages={false}` if you run into trouble loading images on your page while Highlight is running.
 This will degrade tracking on localhost and other domains that are inaccessible to `app.highlight.io`.

 ## Configure `tracingOrigins` and `networkRecording`